Charles H. Lundquist College of Business

 - Work experience or demonstrated leadership ability

 - Potential to benefit from and add value to the college’s learning community

-- Test of English as a Foreign Language (TOEFL), Pearson Test of English (PTE) or International English Language Testing System (IELTS) for international applicants
+- Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) for international applicants

 - Personal interview